SAP-samples/teched2022-DA260/README.md

 Estimated Duration: 20 minutes

-You will import product master data from an Excel spreadsheet, cleanse & enrich the data, match the products with existing data in the system, until having consolidated product master data in your master data hub.
+You will import business partner master data from an Excel spreadsheet, cleanse & enrich the data, match the business partners with existing data in the system, until having consolidated master data in your master data hub.

 ## Requirements